 Steep Penalties for Violations

-The Global Data Protection Regulation (GDPR) influences the data privacy obligations imposed on companies to protect the unauthorized dissemination data and promote privacy.
+The General Data Protection Regulation (GDPR) influences the data privacy obligations imposed on companies to protect the unauthorized dissemination data and promote privacy.
 The GDPR is a step toward one single digital market and has significant momentum notwithstanding geopolitical developments.

-The Global Data Protection Regulation (GDPR) is set to go into effect across the European Union in May 2018.
+The General Data Protection Regulation (GDPR) is set to go into effect across the European Union in May 2018.
 Following a general trend both in Europe and in the United States, the GDPR ratchets up significantly the data privacy obligations imposed on companies with the goal of further protecting citizenry from the dissemination of their data.
 As one observer noted, the GDPR represents a major step toward a single digital market.
 Yet, with Brexit now reaching finalization and other consequential elections on the horizon, many have questioned whether the GDPR will ever come into force.
 This article examines why the GDPR is likely to go into effect and why it is likely to have a significant impact on American businesses.

 The GDPR Will Remain